skx/kilua/README.md

 * eol()
     * Move the cursor to the end of the current line.
 * exit()
-    *Terminate the editor.
+    * Terminate the editor.
 * eval()
     * Prompt for lua code, and execute it.
 * insert("string")
     * Inserts the given string at the current cursor position.
+(Newlines work as expected.)
 * page_up()
     * Scroll the screen up one page, if possible.
 * page_down()
     * Scroll the screen down one page, if possible.
 * save()
-    * Save the open-file.
+    * Save the file we're operating upon.
 * sol()
     * Move the cursor to the start of the current line.